mannynotfound/yeezy-copper/README.md

 # Yeezy Copper

-A project derived from https://github.com/mannynotfound/.

-Please visit yeezycopper.com for more info, setup, etc.

-"Chrome extension to automatically add Yeezys in your preferred size to your cart and then automate the checkout process."
+Chrome extension to automatically add Yeezys in your preferred size to your cart and then automate the checkout process.

+## Docs

+See docs at [yeezycopper.com]*(http://yeezycopper.com).

+_Special thanks to [@aklingspor](https://github.com/aklingspor) for setting
+the docs page up and contributing to this project!_